alexwkleung/MDAST-Inspector/README.md

-# Markdown MDAST Inspector
+<h1 align="center">🔍 Markdown MDAST Inspector </h1>

-This is a simple educational tool to see how Markdown is presented in the Markdown Abstract Syntax Tree (mdast) format.
+This is a simple educational tool to see how Markdown is presented in the mdast (Markdown Abstract Syntax Tree) format.

 # Setup